erewok/talks/monads_for_fp_talk_2017/talk.md

 ## Why Are Monads Interesting

 - Preservation of referential transparency: if `f` is a pure function, `f 3` will always and forever return the same value.
+- Referential transparency is not broken by monads*.
 - "Out of the Tar Pit": Accidental and Necessary Complexity.
 One source of complexity: side effects.
 - Managing side effects is one strategy for managing bugs in software.